 I rise to speak to amendment 1, but with it are a whole bunch of other amendments that I have tabled alongside my hon.
 Friend the Member for Isle of Wight (Bob Seely) and the hon.
 Member for Rotherham (Sarah Champion).
 I had intended when I originally tabled them to speak on the basis that the Government needed to act, but since then they have acted—and that is never a bad thing.
 Although I, with my colleagues, may well have provoked the Government to act, I still want to speak, because things are happening at the moment which mean, I hope, that the Government will pay full attention to further action that may be required, stretching across extradition and into sanctions.

 I thank the Government for finally agreeing to rule out the extradition arrangements with Hong Kong, but it is worth noting what has been going on since the imposition of the national security law, which is now making the lives of many in Hong Kong a misery.
-More than that, they now fear very much indeed not only for their lives but their liberty in a way that none of us here, I sometimes think, could possibly imagine—what it is like to live in such an environment.
+More than that, they now fear very much indeed not only for their lives but for their liberty in a way that none of us here, I sometimes think, could possibly imagine—or imagine what it is like to live in such an environment.

 We have a historical relationship with Hong Kong, and we have a legal right, under the Sino-British treaty, to have an opinion and view on what is happening in Hong Kong.
 No matter what the Chinese Government may say, that is our right in international law.
 The imposition of the national security law runs counter to that arrangement—that treaty.
 On that basis, the Government have acted correctly in cutting off any potential problem that may arise as a result of the use of the extradition agreement—but there is more, even now, as we speak.
 Quite recently, we have seen action against a number of people who have done nothing other than use the kind of rights that we would take for granted in this House.
 Jimmy Lai, the owner of the largest pro-democracy publication in the city, has been charged with undermining the state.
 There have been arrests of young activists, some of which we have seen on television, but others go on.
 There have been media posts and people holding blank pieces of paper at protests.
 People have been arrested in shopping malls for sedition.
 The targeting of Hong Kong activists overseas is going on apace and gathering pace, as is retrospectively applying the law to supposed crimes that took place before it even came into force, which I find remarkable—perhaps I should not, but I do.

 There are then all the elements that the UK Government will find themselves having to deal with, and I believe all the devolved Administrations are united in this sense as well.
 The evidence around censorship is really quite astonishing.
 References to the Tiananmen Square massacre have now been removed from all textbooks and all materials that might say anything at all about it—they are simply blanked out.
 There is a new cultural revolution, with teachers and students being asked and encouraged to spy on each other.
 If somebody says the wrong thing, or something that is considered the wrong thing, or if someone is remembered to have said the wrong thing, all such talk invokes the use of the security law.
 There is a new national security centre in Shenzhen to re-educate those who do not comply.
-Benny Tai, the organiser of the yellow umbrella protest, which is a peaceful movement—I stress that these are all peaceful movements—was fired from his teaching post at a university simply because he was party to that movement.
-The censorship of university content is now gathering pace, as they are filleting out anything that references any concerns or issues around the nature of China, and even its historical nature.
+Benny Tai, the organiser of the yellow umbrella protest, which is a peaceful movement—I stress that these are all peaceful movements —was fired from his teaching post at a university simply because he was party to that movement.
+The censorship of university content is now gathering pace, as they are filleting out anything that refers to any concerns or issues around the nature of China, and even its historical nature.

 The latest issue that should concern the Government completely is that we are now seeing problems for journalists from the free world.
 I say the free world because it is not just a western issue; it is an issue of all those who believe in rights and freedom around the world, whether they be in the far east or in the west.
 The New York Times has to relocate its staff, completely—lock, stock and barrel—to Seoul after the visa renewal of a senior journalist was rejected; the threat was clearly there that the rest would follow.
 A senior journalist at the Hong Kong Free Press had their visa rejected.
 The Foreign Correspondents’ Club in Hong Kong described the trend as a weaponisation of visas by China.
 We even saw on the news the other day that the Australians are being heavily targeted—brutally targeted—and not only with sanctions; their journalists are now having to flee the country.
 In fact, two journalists who were due to leave were stopped from leaving and ended up in the consulate.
 They have now finally left, but the authorities wanted to question them for writing stuff of which they did not approve.